La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Names.
 Choosing a name

 **le cmevla**, or _name word_, is a special kind of word used to build personal names.
-It's easy to recognize le cmevla in a text flow as they are the only words that end in a consonant and are wrapped by one dot on each side.
+It's easy to recognize le cmevla in a text flow, as they are the only words that end in a consonant and are wrapped by one dot on each side.

 Examples of le cmevla are: **.paris.**, **.robin.**